UCLM-ARCO/uclm-arco.github.io/shapes/content/integrating_miband_with_smart_mirror.md

 ## Troubleshooting

+### Grafana is not installable

+Using the `apt` program, it can occur that Grafana package is not installable.
+This is because `apt` cannot find the **source package** within its sources lists.
+To solve this problem, execute the following commands:

+{{<shell>}}
+user@pc:~/$ sudo apt-get install -y apt-transport-https software-properties-common wget user@pc:~/$ wget -q -O - https://packages.grafana.com/gpg.key | sudo apt-key add -
+user@pc:~/$ echo "deb https://packages.grafana.com/oss/deb stable main" | sudo tee -a /etc/apt/sources.list.d/grafana.list
+user@pc:~/$ sudo apt-get update
+{{</shell>}}

+Now you can install `miband-grafana` normally, as `apt` can find Grafana package now.

 ### Grafana service is not running after provisioning

 Sometimes, after we run `miband-grafana -u`, the Grafana service, `grafana-server`, stops running and its log does not offer any relevant information about what went wrong with the provision.
 Do not modify any of the generated files by `miband-grafana`, they are properly tested, so the problem is with Grafana instance.
 For the time being, reinstalling Grafana works.
 So execute: